 Superclass of: S3 Measurement by Sampling

 Scope note: This class comprises actions measuring instances of E2 Temporal Entity or E77 Persistent Items, properties of physical things, or phenomena, states and interactions or events, that can be determined by a systematic procedure.
 Primary data from measurement devices are regarded to be results of an observation process.

+Examples:

+UOC chemical analysis of pH with ID 1234.

 In First Order Logic: